Magdalena HoldarSenior lecturer, associate professor

 Although much of my research operates in the realm of academia, it also aligns with practices that smudge the line between conventional art historical research and other research traditions.
 The Moss Seminar (Träskseminariet, from 2022 ongoing) is a practice-based research project that explores so-called wetland methodology.
 In this project, the wetland acts a as a metaphor that highlights material agency, the performance of things, and the effects of untraceable, micro-level activities.
 It acknowledges subjectivity, empathy, and seduction as indispensable components in research and investigates overlaps of artistic, art historical, and curatorial research practices.
 Results from the Moss Seminar are generally performative and performance based, mediated through curated activities and programmes.

-My work with the International MA Programme in Curating Art at the Department of Culture and Aesthetics has largely coloured and shaped my academic and creative thinking and practice.
+My work with the International MA Program in Curating Art at the Department of Culture and Aesthetics has largely coloured and shaped my academic and creative thinking and practice.
 It has resulted both in research on curatorial practices during the 20th and 21st Century, and shaped the way I view and communicate academic research.

 I received my doctorate in 2005 at Stockholm University with the dissertation Scenography in Action: Space, Time, and Movement in Theatre Productions by Ingmar Bergman.
 Using the director Ingmar Bergman’s late works for the stage as case studies, the dissertation developed theoretical and methodological tools to analyse ephemeral art characterised by instability and change.
 Via three crucial elements in scenography for the stage—space, time, and movement—the research showed how they, independently or combined, transgress the built, material set and become a continuously moving and shifting phenomenon or art form.